 |Weekly reports||Not available||Yes|

-One of our favorite features was the weekly report which detailed the apps that were installed and the daily usage for the past week with total usage and start/stop times.
+One of our favorite features was the weekly report that detailed the installed and the daily usage for the past week with total usage and start/stop times.

 There are really only two plans — free (basic) and paid (premium).
-With the premium plan there are several payment options including monthly, every 6 months, and yearly.
+There are several payment options with the premium plan, including monthly, every 6 months, and yearly.
 But we think the lifetime option provides the best value especially if you have young children who will be using their devices for 10+ years.

-This is our favorite parental control app so far and we think it’s worth checking out.
-If you have young children and don’t have the time or patience to configure their device to make sure they are safe online then this is an easy-to-use parental control app with long-term value.
+This is our favorite parental control app so far, and we think it’s worth checking out.
+If you have young children and don’t have the time or patience to configure their device to make sure they are safe online, this is an easy-to-use parental control app with long-term value.